sosise/sosise-docs/documentation/unifiers.md

 }
 ```

-> Please visit [validator website](https://github.com/mikeerickson/validatorjs) for full documentation.
+> For full documentation on available validation rules, visit [the validator.js website](https://github.com/mikeerickson/validatorjs).

 ## Usage
-Now let's see in an example how to use unifiers in `controller`:
+Now, let's see an example of how to use unifiers in a controller:

 ```typescript
 import { Request, Response, NextFunction } from 'express';